Database

 - Graph database — nodes and edges for relationship-heavy data.

-- Time-series database — timestamped events, metrics, and measurements.
+- Time-series database — timestamped events, metrics, measurements, and systems like Prometheus.

-- Search database — indexes for text search, relevance, and filtering.
+- Search database — text search, relevance, filtering, and systems like Elasticsearch.

 - ACID — transaction guarantees: atomicity, consistency, isolation, durability.